 His family expects that Ekhsigian will be transferred to a rehabilitation facility soon.

-They’re not as certain whether or not he’ll be able to "go back to his prior life, where he lived by himself,” his daughter-in-law said.
+They’re not as certain whether or not he’ll be able to "go back to his prior life,” his daughter-in-law said.

 Both she, her husband and his sister don’t live near Ekhsigian.
 But they’ve been listing his artwork online the past two years and are now hoping now, more than ever, that it'll draw interest.